limebrains/limebrains.com/README.md

     Your site is now running at `http://localhost:8000`!

-    \_Note: You'll also see a second link: `http://localhost:8000/___graphql`.
+    You'll also see a second link: `http://localhost:8000/___graphql`.
 This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).\_
+Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).

 ## 🧐 What's inside?